kstenerud/concise-encoding/cbe-specification.md

 Array Types
 -----------

 An "array" for the purposes of this spec is a contiguous sequence of octets, preceded by a length field.
+The array type determines how those octets are to be interpreted.

 ### Array Length Field

-All array types are preceded by an array length field, representing the number of octets in the array.
+All arrays are preceded by an array length field, representing the number of octets in the array.

 The array length field is encoded as an [RVLQ](https://github.com/kstenerud/vlq/blob/master/vlq-specification.md).

-### Bytes

-An array of octets.
-This data type should only be used as a last resort if the other data types are unable to represent the data you need.
-To reduce cross-platform confusion, multibyte data types stored within the binary blob should be represented in little endian byte order whenever possible.

-    [91] [Length] [Octet 0] ...
-[Octet (Length-1)]

-Examples:

-    [91 05 01 02 03 04 05] = byte array {0x01, 0x02, 0x03, 0x04, 0x05}

 ### String